 Windy Lake Provincial Park is located 40 minutes northwest of Sudbury, Ontario and is a Canadian gem you must visit.
 Established in 1959, it is open year-round and known for its beaches, as well as its unique winter accommodation and activities.
 Here are 6 fun and useful facts about Windy Lake Provincial Park to spark your interest and entice you to enjoy the outdoors.

-1. Made by a Meteor
+1. It was Made by a Meteor

 Over 2 billion years ago a meteor roughly 15 km wide crashed into what is now Windy Lake Provincial Park.
 It left a crater around 15 km deep and 250 km wide.
 Talk about having a big impact!
 Due to the crash, it also left shatter cones up to 3 m high, which can be viewed at the AY Jackson Lookout in the summer or during the winter at Science North in Sudbury.

-2. Place of the Bear Paw
+2. It’s Original Name is Place of the Bear Paw

 The Anishinaabe, or Ojibwe, used Windy Lake for camping, hunting, fishing, and foraging for berries long before it was designated a provincial park.
 The Ojibwe named this area “Makoping”, which means “Place of the Bear Paw” and refers to the shape of the lake.
 Today there are two islands in the lake by the same name.

-3. Ice Fish for a Day
+3. You Can Ice Fish – Even as a Beginner!